msyamkumar/cs220-f21-projects/p3/README.md

 You can also take a look at [this example](https://www.geeksforgeeks.org/python-math-ceil-function/).
 Before using the function, remember to import `math` module.

-**It is a good practice to have all import statements as the initial few lines of code.
+**It is a good practice to include all import statements at the beginning of your program.
 Go back to the input cell where you imported project and add the below import statement.**

 ```python